B-2 Visa/Status – Temporary Visitors for Pleasure

 The B-2 status is typically granted for an initial period of six months, but may be extended for another six month period.

 Since there is not a derivative status for the B-2 visa, spouses and children must also individually hold their own B-2 status.

-If you plan to extend the duration of your B-2 status, the Austin attorneys with the William Jang, PLLC charge the following in attorney’s fees when filing in the United States through the United States Citizenship and Immigration Services (USCIS) (please take a moment to look over this disclaimer), in addition to the filing fee that is currently charged by the USCIS:
+If you plan to extend the duration of your B-2 status, the Austin attorneys with the Law Office of William Jang, PLLC charge the following in attorney’s fees when filing in the United States through the United States Citizenship and Immigration Services (USCIS) (please take a moment to look over this disclaimer), in addition to the filing fee that is currently charged by the USCIS:

 - $750 in attorney’s fees to file the application

 - $370 for the application filing fee with the USCIS